lynndylanhurley/ng-token-auth/README.md

 ### $auth.submitLogin

-For users that signed up via email, the `$auth.submitLogin` method allow them to authenticate using the email and password they used to register their account.
+For users that signed up via email, the `$auth.submitLogin` method allows them to authenticate using the email and password they used to register their account.

 #### Example